sigstore/cosign/doc/cosign_sign.md

   # sign a container image by manually setting the container image identity
   cosign sign --sign-container-identity <NEW IMAGE DIGEST> <IMAGE DIGEST>

+  # sign a container image and honor the creation timestamp of the signature
+  cosign sign --key cosign.key --honor-create-timestamp <IMAGE DIGEST>
 ```

 ### Options